 After the airshow, the people that stayed at the Old Station - including a large amount of on-site campers - were entertained with live music, chainsaw competition, cross-saw competition, bonfires and a spectacular fireworks display.

-It was a wonderful weekend with most aircraft departing for their home airfields during the morning on Sunday 29 May.
+It was a wonderful weekend with most aircraft departing for their home airfields during a foggy morning on Sunday 28 May.

 We would like to congratulate the Creed Family and the Old Station Flying Club for running yet another very successful weekend!
 Their hard work and commitment are remarkable and should be heartily congratulated!